 Hello, fellows, I hope all of you are enjoying your life.
-In today’s tutorial, we will have a look at the Voltage Current Characteristic of Diode.
-The diode is 2 terminal semiconductor devices that used to rectify alternating current into the direct current.
-If it converts half-wave of alternating current into direct than this process called half-wave rectification.
+In today’s tutorial, we will have a look at the Voltage Current Characteristics of Diode.
+The diode is 2 terminal semiconductor devices that are used to rectify alternating current into the direct current.
+If it converts a half-wave of alternating current into direct then this process is called half-wave rectification.
 If convert both parts of alternating current into direct current this process is known as full-wave rectification.
 In almost every electronic device and engineering project, a diode is used such as ups and some other electronic projects.
 There are different types of a diode according to their construction and working such as LED, OLED, Zener, etc.

-There are normally 2 methods are used to provides input supply to the diode first is forward biasing and the second is reverse biasing.
-If the positive terminal of battery is connected with the anode and negative terminal is connected with the cathode this type of bias is known as forwarding bias.
-If negative terminal of battery is connected with the anode of diode and positive is connected with the cathode this called reverse biasing.
+There are normally 2 methods are used to provide input supply to the diode first is forward biasing and the second is reverse biasing.
+If the positive terminal of the battery is connected with the anode and the negative terminal is connected with the cathode this type of bias is known as forwarding bias.
+If the negative terminal of the battery is connected with the anode of the diode and the positive is connected with the cathode this called reverse biasing.
 By using these to biasing we will discuss the effect of current and voltage across the diode and find different characteristics.
 So let’s get started with the Voltage Current Characteristic of Diode.

 Voltage Current Characteristic of Diode